box/box-openapi/CONTRIBUTING.md

 This will open a Swagger UI preview on [localhost:8080/](http://localhost:8080/), watch for changes, and automatically run the linter, spell checker, and all other tests.

-### How To: Add a resource
+### How To: Add a response resource

-Request and response resources are located in the `/content/resources/` folder.
+Response resources are located in the `/content/responses/` folder.
 They are written in [YAML](https://en.wikipedia.org/wiki/YAML).

 Before editing any fules, run `yarn start` to start the dev server, Swagger UI and tests watcher.
 Alternatively, just run `npm run watch` to run automatically